Easy One-Pan Chicken and Rice – Aka Plov

 2 large carrots

-• Add rice and fry the rice for 1-2 minutes, again stirring the meat and rice constantly.
+• Add rice and toast the rice for 1-2 minutes, again stirring the meat and rice constantly.

-• Add the chicken broth, bring to the boil.
+• Add the chicken stock and bring to a boil.

 4 cups chicken broth

-• Once the broth starts to boil, reduce the heat to low, put garlic cloves into the broth and let it cook until the broth is approximately one centimeter above the rice.
+• Once the stock starts to boil, reduce the heat to low and simmer until the broth is approximately one centimeter above the rice.
 Cover the Dutch oven with the lid and let it cook for 10 minutes.
-Don’t forget to set the timer, timing is important, you don’t want to have mushy rice.
+Don’t forget to set the timer!

 4 cloves of garlic

 • Take the plov off the heat and let it sit for 5 minutes.
-Take the garlic cloves out before serving.
+Do NOT open the lid.

 fresh cilantro leaves